 It's simple.
 You choose how many coffee-recycling boxes you want and your schedule.
 We'll collect the boxes when they're full, then take them to our depot, where they're sorted and stored in a dedicated unit.
 When the unit is full, the coffee grounds are sent to bio-bean to be transformed into useful products.

-If you're a café, bar or restaurant, or you just have a lot of coffeeholics in your company, we can provide everything you need to start recycling your coffee grounds.
-You can read more about our service here.
+If you're a café, bar or restaurant, or you just have a lot of coffeeholics in your company, we can provide everything you need to start recycling your coffee waste with our dedicated coffee grounds recycling service.

 Here are a few of the businesses we've helped to recycle their unwanted coffee grounds: